Hormone Therapy & Suicidality: What The 2025 Follow-Up Study Shows & FAQs.

 In 2019, coming out of my dissertation (Allen et al., 2019), my co-authors and I published a small observational study (N = 47) examining changes in well-being and suicidality among transgender and non-binary (TNB) adolescents after the initiation of hormone therapy (HT).
 Given the replication crisis in the sciences (Ioannidis, 2005; Open Science Collaboration, 2015) and the well-documented decline effect (where initially large effects often shrink or vanish with replication; see also my Blog on Purple Hat Therapies), larger and better-designed replications are necessary before drawing strong conclusions.

-This year, we completed a substantially expanded follow-up with 432 youth (links with access to article), where we revisit our previous research questions with a larger cohort and over a longer observation window.
+This year, we completed a substantially expanded follow-up with 432 youth (links with access to PDF/article), where we revisit our previous research questions with a larger cohort and over a longer observation window.
 Although many studies in gender care, especially around youth, remain constrained by the practical and logistical limits of ethical clinical research (small samples, short follow-up periods, and the difficulties of conducting randomized controlled trials) accumulating evidence strengthens our confidence when patterns recur across independent datasets.

 Our 2025 study, Changes in Suicidality Among Transgender Adolescents Following HT: An Extended Study, confirms the primary findings of the initial 2019 research.
 The reduction in suicidality following HT remains significant.
 The estimated effect size decreased from large to medium, which is expected with a larger sample (aligning with broader trends in replication research).